BYLAWS OF TEXAS MUSIC ADMINISTRATORS CONFERENCE, INC.

 - Section 1 — Memorials

-- At the passing of a current or former TMAC member, the organization will make the donation of a sum not to exceed $500 per individual, to be designated by the Executive Board, to the Texas Music Educators Association Scholarship Fund in memory of the individual, their service to music education and their participation in TMAC.
+- At the passing of a current or former TMAC member, this Corporation will make the donation of a sum not to exceed $500 per individual, to be designated by the Directors, to the Texas Music Educators Association Scholarship Fund in memory of the individual, their service to music education and their participation in TMAC.